creative-passport/artist-hub/README.md

 ## Important notice

-Artist Hub is a brand new project which is very early in development and **at the current stage is not ready to be used**.
-You can watch this repository to see the development process but if you try to use it now you will find most of the functionality is not available.
+Artist Hub is a brand new project which is very early in development and is ready for basic testing.
+You can watch this repository to see the development process and you can try to use it but their are likely to be bugs and missing functionality.

 ## Current Progress